khoicorn/RPA_uipath/1.Variables, Data Types and Control Flow/Readme.md

 - Can store any kind of data.
 The data type will be based on the first retrieved data

 ## 2. Control Flow overview:
+Sequences
+- Easy to read, edit
+- Recommended for Linear workflows
+Flowcharts
+- More complex
+- Recommended for complex scenarios, branches

+Statements:
+if/else decision
+loops
+switch